 What Recruiters & Hiring Managers See

-When you include a standalone skills section on your resume, your readers see claims for your skills and experience, but no context.
+When you include a Skills section on your resume, readers see claims for your skills but no context.
 That lack of context causes all but the most naïve readers to feel skeptical about what you have written.

-They might even wonder if you just pulled keywords out of their job posting and plopped them into your resume.
+They might even wonder if you pulled keywords out of their job posting and just plopped them into your list.
+Guilty?

-According to this Business Insider video (H/T Phyllis Mufson), I’m not the only person who skips right from your contact info to your employment info.
+Per this Business Insider video, I’m not the only person who skips directly from your contact info to your employment info.

 Resume Skills Section — What the ATS Sees

-The conventional wisdom says that resumes must have skills sections to “beat” the ATS.
+Then there’s the ATS.
+The conventional wisdom says that resume Skills sections “beat” the applicant tracking system.

-Here’s what Sovren, the world leader in resume parsing software, has to say about the resume skills section:
+Here’s what Sovren, the market leader in resume parsing software, says about the Skills section: